Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 - `id`: The activity identifier.
 - `type`: The activity type.
+- `discriminator`: An optional string used by activity implementation to distinguish activity subtypes.
+For example, an activity type may support `deploy` and `dispose` operations that may be defined for different orchestrations.
 - `dependsOn`: An array of activity ids the activity depends on.
 - `inputs`: An array of input properties.
 The input properties may include references to properties contained in the input data or references to output data properties from a previous activity.
 References to activity output